.png)

 We don’t referee arguments.

-Sessions focus on how reactions form in real time,
+Sessions focus on where things are going wrong in real time,

 Sessions focus on how reactions form in real time, where misreads occur, and what allows them to settle once interpretation changes.